AlvaroCori/SIS_INTEL_PRACTICA_5/README.md

 Cut Off.- The cut off algorithm is similar at the Min Max Prunning with the difference of we implement a different end case for the recursive functions, with a some depth the algorithm looks for a heuristic that allows us to obtain a value of if it is gaining maximum or minimum.

 We implement two cut off heucharistics:
-1 .- Heuristic of counting alienated pieces, this heuristic counts each row horizontally, vertically and diagonally if this row contains squares marked in favor and empty squares add the squares, if it has squares marked in favor and squares marked with enemy marks add 0.
+Cut Off 1 .- Heuristic of counting alienated pieces, this heuristic counts each row horizontally, vertically and diagonally if this row contains squares marked in favor and empty squares add the squares, if it has squares marked in favor and squares marked with enemy marks add 0.

-2 .- Heuristic of depth.- This heuristic gets the result of the board and interprets it in different ways, if in the board are won the positive pieces rettorna 100 multiplied with the difference between the final depth plus one less the depth in which the state is found.
+Cut Off 2 .- Heuristic of depth (Thanatos).- This heuristic gets the result of the board and interprets it in different ways, if in the board are won the positive pieces rettorna 100 multiplied with the difference between the final depth plus one less the depth in which the state is found.
 If he’s earning minimum returns the same but negative, if a square is greater than the first position and last position of the rows and columns returns a 20 if this in the limits returns a 10 squares are added with the same mark and subtracted with those of the rival mark depending on whether it is a maximum or minimum mark.

 First, we get a table 3x3, 4x4 or 5x5 then the first player marks a position and be the turn of the second player.
 We repeat these cases until we get a table without free spaces.